-At Grove we follow the National Curriculum for Geography (2014).
+At Grove we are guided by the National Curriculum for Geography (2014).
 The National Curriculum for Geography aims to ensure that all pupils:

 -collect, analyse and communicate with a range of data gathered through experiences of